projectcalico/calico/master/getting-started/kubernetes/installation/hardway/standing-up-kubernetes.md

 ## Install Kubernetes

-1. Install Kubeadm
+1. Install kubeadm
-1. Choose 1 node as your Kubernetes master.
+1. Choose one node as your Kubernetes master.
 On that node `kubeadm init --pod-network-cidr=192.168.0.0/16`

    The Kubernetes `pod-network-cidr` is the IP prefix for all pods in the Kubernetes cluster.
 This range must not clash with other networks in your VPC.